 Last month, a theater professor at the University of Wisconsin-Stout put a poster on the door to his office.
 It bore a picture of a character from the TV series “Firefly” with a quote from the show.
 And it got the professor threatened with criminal charges.
 Here it is:

 (You can watch a video clip here that puts the above quote into context.)

-I’ve never watched “Firefly” myself, although several of my children are fans.
-Christian Schneider at National Review Online describes it as a “libertarian cult classic that is part throwback Western, part space fiction, and features characters (ironically) who battle an authoritarian government.”
+Christian Schneider at National Review Online describes “Firefly” as a “libertarian cult classic that is part throwback Western, part space fiction, and features characters (ironically) who battle an authoritarian government.”

 Professor James Miller, a fan of the series, put the poster on his office door on September 12.
 On September 16, UW-Stout Police Chief Lisa Walter removed the poster, and informed Dr. Miller that “it is unacceptable to have postings such as this that refer to killing.”

-After his Firefly poster was confiscated, Miller put up a different poster:
+After his Firefly poster was removed, Miller put up a new poster:

 The campus cops removed that one as well, and Miller received an email from Police Chief Walter that said, among other things, “The posting depicts violence and mentions violence and death.
 The campuses [sic] threat assessment team met yesterday and conferred with UW System Office of General Counsel and made the decision that this posting should be removed.
 It is believed that this posting also has a reasonable expectation that it will cause a material and/or substantial disruption of school activities and/or be constituted [sic] as a threat.”